 The ability to visualize anatomical structures prior to treatment has improved almost every aspect of the field of dentistry.
 Uses of CBCT scans can be found in orthodontics, oral surgery, trauma, sleep apnea and TMJ disorders.
 The most significant impact has been in the field of dental implant dentistry.
 We can now fully evaluate potential dental implant sites for adequate bone volume to properly plan the surgery.

 Visualization and identification of anatomical structures, such as the sinuses and mandibular nerves, is crucial so that surgery can be accomplished more safely for you, the patient.
 Use of additional software (Anatomage) allows us to perform the dental implant surgery in a virtual environment.
 This minimizes surgical and post-operative complications and maximizes patient satisfaction.

-At Oral Dynamics, we have the Gendex GXCB-500 HD™ cone beam imaging system powered by iCat, the leader in cone beam technology.
+At Advanced Oral Dynamics, we have the Gendex GXCB-500 HD™ cone beam imaging system powered by iCat, the leader in cone beam technology.
 We have paired this with Invivo software from Anatomage.
 With Invivo, we can fully plan your surgery and prepare surgical guides (if necessary) to allow precise and accurate placement of your dental implants.
 This eliminates any “guess-work” in your dental implant placement.
-Call 610-435-5707 today if you have questions about our cone beam technology in Allentown, Pennsylvania, or want to meet with our dentist, Dr. Michael Rowland.
+Call 610-435-5707 today if you have questions about our cone beam technology in Allentown, Pennsylvania, or want to meet with our dentist, Dr. Tejas Patel.

 Don’t have your dental implants placed without it!